 I simply have to stop everything else and do the training.
 Then it is done and then I don’t have to worry about getting it done by rushing later when other things are happening.

-Getting up early to write and getting the training done are the two main things that are the most important.
+Getting up early to write and getting the training done are the two things that are the most important.
 When they are done, everything else gets done too.
-It quite amazing how it works.
+It’s quite amazing how it works.

 Think of it this way.
 If something is your JOB, you do it.
-You go to work and do that job – you don’t mess around (for the most part) doing other things and not getting your work done (although some people do that too 😆).
+You go to work and do that job – you don’t mess around doing other things and not getting your work done (although some people do that too 😆).

 The same thing applies at home, only it’s more important there because you are likely tempted to do many other things before work.
 It is easy to get sidetracked.
-I don’t take any calls during the morning for instance because I am working.
+I don’t take any calls during the morning for instance because I am working (writing).
 People can leave a message.
-I also don’t worry if one of my dogs is not feeling well or if I’m tired or if it’s nice outside (because then we go outside).
-All of these things can disrupt a schedule and stop you from working.
+If I’m tired or if it’s nice outside (and it’s tempting to go outside) these things can disrupt a schedule and stop you from working.
 So I get the important stuff done early and then I don’t have to worry about it later.